 I love mushrooms, which is why Chicken Marsala is a dish that I just love.
 The savory mushroom sauce is packed with Italian flavors, with a little sweetness from the marsala wine; however, I gave the dish a Whole30 makeover, so the sweetness in my dish comes from a little balsamic vinegar.
-Quite frankly, it turned out heavenly, and you should put this on your dinner rotation!
+Quite frankly, this Whole30 Chicken Marsala turned out heavenly, and you should put this on your dinner rotation!

 Marsala is a traditional Italian Scallopini dish, which is thinly sliced meat (typically veal or chicken) dredged in flour then simmered and reduced in a delicious sauce.
 For me, when making these scallopini-style dishes but trying to keep them paleo/whole30 friendly, I always use Bob’s Red Mill Arrowroot Starch.
 If you follow my blog you see it in a ton of my dishes, so let’s talk about what it is, why I use it, and how to cook with it: